HemantPanchal14/Chi-Squared-test/README.md

 #will import csv.file which include treatment vs. improvement
 #as per table we have to check whether treatment and improvement has any relationship or not.
 #Like person who is under medical care or treatment is improving after treatment and even after giving treatment they are not improving.
+#For that will perform Hypothesis test with chi square test...